posatta/devforumplus/README.md

 A browser extension designed to makes the Roblox DevForum that bit nicer.

-Available for both Chrome nad Firefox.
+Releases for Chrome and Firefox coming soon.
 Feel free to port to other browesrs if you want, the main part is just `devforumplus.js`.

+(Extension is pending Mozilla review)

 ## Features